SonsOfSaturn/sonsofsaturn.github.io/_pages/press-kit.md

 # Before and After

-Some of the assets used in the game alongside their unedited counterparts.
+Nearly all of the assets used in Sons of Saturn are filtered versions of photos taken of real abandonments.
+Below are some of the assets used in the game alongside their unedited counterparts.

 {% include gallery id="gallery2" layout="half" %}